Video: Charging an EV

 According to a Hydro-Québec survey, 94% of Québec households that owned or intended to buy a vehicle had a parking space at home in September 2009.
 What’s more, 89% of these households already had access to a standard 120-V outlet at their parking space.

-The Electric Circuit’s thousands of members drive with peace of mind, knowing that they can rely on the network for their charging needs while on the road.
-Electric Circuit users have access to a 24-hour telephone help line run by CAA-Québec as well as a charging station locator service.
-The network’s Web site and mobile app are updated as new stations are commissioned.
-The Electric Circuit membership card also allows users to access FLO network charging stations in Québec.
+Electric Circuit members drive with peace of mind, knowing that they can rely on the network for their charging needs while on the road.
+They have access to a 24/7 telephone help line run by CAA-Québec, as well as a mobile app and Web site to find the network’s charging stations.